Why It Matters

 Advocate Matching

-Approximately 65% of YAP’s program participants are people of color, which positions us to disrupt the harmful practices that disproportionately separate youth of color from their families and communities.
-Additionally, YAP employees, hired from the communities we serve, reflect the racial and ethnic diversity of our program participants, provide positive role models, and deliver services with cultural humility and understanding.
+Approximately 65% of YAP’s program participants are people of color, which positions us to disrupt practices that disproportionately separate youth of color from their families and communities.
+Additionally, YAP employees, hired from the communities we serve, reflect the diversity of our program participants, provide positive role models, and deliver services with cultural humility and understanding.

 Invest in Community

-By reducing reliance on out-of-home placement, YAP provides the opportunity for saved dollars to be re-invested in local communities instead of facilities, which are too often far away from the families of confined youth.
-Furthermore, YAP hires neighborhood-based staff from the communities we serve, provides Supported Work opportunities where program participants receive stipends while experiencing on-the-job training, and engages young people and families in activities that empower them to give back to their communities.
+By reducing reliance on out-of-home placement, YAP® provides the opportunity for saved dollars to be re-invested in local communities instead of facilities, which are too often far away from the families of confined youth.
+Furthermore, YAP® hires neighborhood-based staff from the communities we serve, provides Supported Work opportunities where program participants receive stipends while experiencing on-the-job training and experience, and engages young people and families in activities that empower them to give back to their communities.